Water Conservation

 The California Department of Water Resources’ 2018 Water Plan Update projects an increase in urban water demand of as much as 7 million acre-feet per year by 2050, depending on population growth.
 During the same period, agricultural water demand is expected to decrease by 2 to 6 million acre-feet.

-For homeowners, water conservation means understanding landscape and household water needs and making sure those systems operate as efficiently as possible.
-That might mean replacing thirsty lawns with more drought-tolerant landscaping.
+For homeowners, water conservation might mean replacing thirsty lawns with more drought-tolerant landscaping.

 For businesses, it means assessing the water needs of industrial processes and looking for ways to reduce water use.
-For farmers, it means understanding the water needs of the crops they’ve chosen to cultivate and using irrigation practices that meet those needs effectively.
+For farmers, it means understanding the water needs of the crops they’ve chosen to cultivate and using irrigation practices that meet those needs.

-As the West confronts drier and warmer conditions, accelerating the rate of water conservation assumes a greater mantel of importance to ensure water supply sustainability.
+As the West becomes drier and warmer, accelerating the rate of water conservation assumes greater importance.

 There are ongoing discussions regarding whether new storage capacity is needed to boost the state’s water system.
 And water districts have undertaken alternative ways to meet growing water demands, such as water marketing and water transfers, urban water conservation programs and increased reliance on groundwater banking and conjunctive use.